jbikker/bvh_article/README.md

 Project: massive.vcxproj, files: massive.cpp, massive.h, raytracer.cl.<br><br>

 NOTE: All projects share the same template files and build directories.<br>
-DISCLAIMER: None of this is supposed to be 'production quality'.
+DISCLAIMER: None of this is supposed to be 'production quality'.<br>
 LICENSE: This code is covered by the Unlicense.
 Feel free, no strings.<br><br>
 P.S.: Follow me on Twitter, <a href="https://twitter.com/j_bikker">@j_bikker</a>.